 - The number of people in each room is limited and is indicated on a poster at the entrance.

-- The shop remains accessible.
+- The shop, the restaurant and the terrace remains accessible.

-- The restaurant, the terrace and the cloakroom are not accessible.
+- The cloakroom is not accessible.

 - The tools to be handled in the museum have been condemned.